LocalGovIMS/localgov-ims-website/using/index.markdown

 ---
 layout: section    # See _layouts/section.html
-title: Our team
+title: Using the IMS
-theme: team
+theme: using
-navEntry: 4
+navEntry: 3
 ---

 # Lorem ipsum dolor sit amet